 Exercise is the main method of promoting relaxation and reducing stress for most people.
 One of the values of regular exercise is the moderating effect it has on emotion.
 This is a long-standing benefit, but non-aerobic and aerobic exercise may also work in severe situations as an ideal symptomatic treatment.

-If you feel upset or angry, a brisk run or walk or a half-hour of weight lifting will every so often keep youin a nice mood.
+If you feel upset or angry, a brisk run or walk, or a half-hour of weight lifting can change your mood immediately after.
 However, even though exercise is an ideal way to burn off excess energy, it doesn’t teach you how to manage stress in a different way.
 Because of that, it isn’t recommended as your only method of relaxation, rather it’s a supplement to another method, like visualization, yoga or breathing, for example.

 2. Body Work and Massage